moechofe/lowresrmx/asset.dev/manual.md

 Number literal use the same syntax as inside a program, it support integer, float, hexadecimal and binary.

-String literal SHOULD use the same syntax as inside a program: ".
+String literal use the same syntax as inside a program: surrounded by double quotes (").

 ##### dbg: an address